Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 "Guilty," he said - standing to tell the court.

-Burdett was raped and bludgeoned to death in her Papatoetoe home in 1992.
+Burdett was raped and bludgeoned to death in her Papatoetoe house.

 After some 27 years, 12 New Zealanders today said her killer was Rewa.